 after a fairly good run, I ordered the same machine in its newer incarnation and had it delivered.
 Of course, it had been "improved."
 Now, when it

 finishes a load, it beeps, and it goes on beeping loudly forever, about every 3 minutes.
 It was only when I was visiting next door that I realised

 the other "improvements" like no simple spin only cycle, the removal of an indicator as to where the machine is in its cycle etc.

-The same thing happened with a Sunbeam iron.
+happened with a Sunbeam iron.
 Bought a newer model and before I knew it, it was beeping merrily away.
 If it wasn't used about every minute, it was

 beeping and beeping-doesn't matter if I had to brush off lint or undo all the buttons or do something other than iron constantly, off it beeped.

 After about a month I chucked it in the rubbish bin.
 It's a bit hard to do that with an expensive refrigerator or washing machine.

 manufacturers, stop the beeping and do some proper market research about what people want.
 It is only when you buy a new product that you realise how

 important certain features which you have taken for granted, are, but it is fair to expect manufacturers to know what counts.

 14-8-2013: Doing a little bit of painting and touching up.
 How much does paint cost?
 Well, it depends on the

 size of the tin you buy, what kind of paint it is-enamel, acrylic, gloss, semi gloss, low sheen, flat, what brand it is, whether it's a light or dark

 only twice the cost of one litre, use only one litre but have the rest to spare if you need to do some touching up?
 That was my thinking until I

 looked at the tin and it was dated September 1999!
 Time flies.
 The paint is a solid block in the bottom of the rusty tin and the walls look perfectly

 OK, just need a touch up where there are a couple of scratches.
 Where do I go to buy the paint?
 Solver, Bunnings, Home Hardware?
 I feel as though I

 am being ripped off everywhere because nowhere are paint prices clearly explained.

 One litre Dulux Saddlebag semi gloss acrylic paint for

 Two litres oil based full gloss enamel paint for doors=$44.61